Skip to main content

 • “While an awesome concept with many awesome tools and things to do, I found the gameplay to be a bit boring.”

-The game's story aspect is generally viewed as underdeveloped, with players noting a lack of depth and direction in the narrative.
-While the near story mode offers a fun experience reminiscent of being a rock star, many feel it is too simplistic and lacks the engaging missions and progression found in previous versions.
-Overall, players express a desire for a more robust story and additional unlockables to enhance their investment in the game.
+The game's story aspect is generally viewed as underdeveloped, with players noting a lack of depth and progression in the narrative.
+While the addition of a near story mode offers some enjoyment, many feel it is too simplistic and lacks the engaging elements needed to fully invest players.
+The remastered version, while great for learning songs, misses out on the story-driven missions that provided a sense of direction and progression in earlier iterations.

 • “The story-driven element of the game makes you feel like you have proof of the game's educational bend.”